Optimizory/examples-vrest-ng/test/ddt-tests/README.md

 vREST NG provides you the ability to perform one of the most productive approach in the world of testing.
 Data Driven Testing is an approach, which can save you a lot of time, effort, and other resources.

-We have created this sample test data using which you can easily get started with Data Driven Testing, just by importing this as a Project in your vREST NG Workspace.
+We have created this sample project using which you can easily get started with Data Driven Testing, just by importing this as a Project in your vREST NG Workspace.

 Let us see how you can do that,

 ## Step 1 - Download & Install vREST NG
 * First of all, you need to have vREST NG Application installed on your system.
-* Download it from [HERE](https://ng.vrest.io) (for your OS).
+* Download it from our [website](https://ng.vrest.io) (for your OS).

 ## Step 2 - Clone this repository & run the sample test application
 * You can clone this entire repository and keep it anywhere you want in your system.